itswebny/universal-navigation/README.md

   - Review the existing issues to ensure that you are not creating duplicates.
   - Some issues from the ALPHA version feedback (also in spreadsheet) may still be pending.

-### BETA Suggestions
+### BETA Tasks for All Teams

   - Use a development site or run a local version for the beta period. ___This is not the final version.___
   - Test for desktop and mobile ([Tool for testing multiple devices](http://responsive.victorcoulon.fr/))
   - Test for any specific needs of the site (accessibility, script conflicts)
   - Take screenshots and reference in feedback
-  - Share your implementation strategy (assume bugs will be fixed)
+  - Share your implementation strategy in Yammer (assume bugs will be fixed)
   - Thank you for participating!